ylxmf2005/LLM-Live2D-Desktop-Assitant/README.md

 ### To Do List
-- Sync with the upstream repository.
+- Sync with the upstream repository (Continuous work).
+- Add screen sensing function and clipboard content retrieval (On-going).
+- Use smarter algorithms to detect if the user has stopped speaking.
 - Enhance the UI by adding input field, chat history.
-- Add screen sensing capability.
-- Improve the accuracy of determining whether the user has finished speaking.
-- Add more expressions and poses.
+- Add more expressions and poses like random idle poses.
+- Allow the LLM to access the Internet.
-- Add functionality of controlling computers, like [self-operating-computer](https://github.com/OthersideAI/self-operating-computer).
+- Add functionality of controlling computers / interact with local files, like [claude-computer-use](https://docs.anthropic.com/en/docs/build-with-claude/computer-use) or [self-operating-computer](https://github.com/OthersideAI/self-operating-computer).

 ### Acknowledgement